Four Common Sexually Transmitted Diseases: Take Away Points

-Sexually transmitted diseases (STDs) are common, easily spread, and in fact, spreading widely in the U.S. It’s not just HIV/AIDS either.
-There are a wide array of highly transmittable and serious STDs.
+Sexually transmitted diseases (STDs) are common, contagious, and spreading widely in the U.S. And it’s not just HIV/AIDS.
+There are a wide array of highly transmittable and serious STDs for you to be aware of.
 Prevention, early detection, and proper treatment are key.
 If you are sexually active, be sure to talk to your healthcare provider about STD testing and which screening tests may be right for you.

-According to the Centers for Disease Control and Prevention (CDC), over 20 million new cases of STDs occur annually in the U.S., resulting in 110 million new infections with a cost of over $16 billion.
-That’s pretty significant, not just for health care costs, but for each of us individually.
-It’s time to learn about some of the more common STDs to help protect ourselves and others.
+Over 26 million new cases of STDs occur in the U.S. in 2018.
+In fact, 1 of every 5 people in the US have a sexually transmitted infection.
+Direct costs of these STDs are estimated to be over $16 billion.
+That’s pretty significant, not just for health care costs, but for society as a whole.
+It’s time to learn about some of the more common STDs to help protect ourselves - and others.

-Young people ages 15 to 24 make up the largest group that contract these STDs, about 50 percent.
-Many may not even realize they have an STD, as many infections have few if any symptoms.
-Of course, when you’re not aware you have a sexually transmissible disease, you are more apt to spread it through unprotected sexual contact.
-The consequences of untreated STDs are often worse for young women, as it can affect the ability to get pregnant and have a baby.
+Young people ages 15 to 24 make up the largest group that contract STDs, roughly about 50% of all new cases.
+In addition, many young people do not realize they have an STD, as many infections have few, if any symptoms.
+When you’re not aware you have a sexually transmissible disease, you are more apt to spread it through unprotected sexual contact.
+The consequences of untreated STDs are often worse for young women, as it can affect fertility.

 Chlamydia, trichomoniasis and gonorrhea are easily treated if caught early, but that’s not always the case.
-Read on here to learn how to recognize the symptoms that may be linked with these STDs, and what action you should take to avoid the infection - and stop spreading your infection.
+Read here to learn how to recognize the symptoms that may be linked with these STDs, and what action you should take.

 1. Human papillomavirus (HPV)